| BB1006

 and the Hammersmith Palais.
 Also warranting a mention

 is Elvis.
+Elvis

-and Scotty
+and Scotty There's

 an interesting combination in this line unless you believe